samm82/WorshipList/README.md

 ## Song Files

-Each song is stored as a text file with chords represented as Roman numerals, where "I" corresponds to the first chord of the scale, "II" to the second, etc. Lower case numerals denote minor chords.
-The program then automatically translates these numerals to standard chords, depending on the key specified.
+Each song is stored as a text file with chords represented as Roman numerals, where "I" corresponds to the first chord of the scale, "II" to the second, etc.
+Lower case numerals denote minor chords, and "sus" following major chords denotes suspended chords.
+The program then automatically translates these numerals to standard chords in the key specified.

 ### Keywords